 A city performs different but interdependent functions related to its connectivity.
 Although a city can have several forms of connectivity, there is usually a dominance of a particular form based upon the main economic functions and specialization.
 This involves a range of activities, each having its own connectivity:

 - Production and distribution.
 Activities related to production and distribution rely on a specific array of modes and terminals.
-The connectivity provided by long-distance maritime transportation relies on the port district as the main nexus, particularly at major port cities.
+The connectivity provided by long-distance maritime transportation relies on the port district as the main nexus, particularly in major port cities.
 Heavy industries (e.g. steel, petrochemicals) are mainly linked with ports and rail yards.
 Manufacturing is more associated with highways and to some extent intermodal rail.
 Logistics zones (distribution clusters) are also relying on a mix of highway and rail connectivity.
-Some are directly adjacent to port, airport, or intermodal rail facilities.
+Some are directly adjacent to ports, airports, or intermodal rail facilities.

 - Mobility and accessibility.
 Mainly supports the mobility of residents (movements of passengers from/to residential areas) and provides for their consumption needs (movements of freight to shopping districts and home deliveries).
 Airport districts have also become important clusters of activities supporting connectivity to a regional and international system of cities.
 The growing importance of air freight is also reinforcing the importance of some airports as nodes for distribution.